How to screen tenants

 The WA Equal Opportunity Commission has documented that race, disability and age are consistently among the most nominated grounds for discrimination complaints relating to accommodation.
 In one period, nearly half of all race complaints made to the Commission related to accommodation.
 Aboriginal and Torres Strait Islander applicants are disproportionately represented.
 People with disability face barriers that often have nothing to do with their ability to pay rent or look after a property.

-Source: WA Equal Opportunity Commission annual reports and announcements
+Source: WA Equal Opportunity Commission annual reports

 A mother applying for her son with a disability, declined without explanation